rodrick160/UserVault/src/UserVaultClient/DOCUMENTATION.md

 > It's critical to invoke `Start()` before initializing other modules, such as Knit, to ensure UserVault is fully configured and operational,
 > preventing dependency or initialization conflicts.
 > This order is crucial for maintaining a stable and predictable initialization sequence for your game's services.

-> [!IMPORTANT]
-> If you are utilizing Fusion in your project, it's crucial to configure the UserVaultClient to use the same Fusion version as your project.
-> This ensures compatibility and prevents issues related to version mismatches.
-Use the `UseFusion3` configuration option to specify whether
-> Fusion v0.3.0 or an earlier version is in use.
-Failing to align the Fusion version used by UserVault with your project's Fusion version
-> can lead to errors.

 ## GetState